cavidparker/Artificial-Neural-Networks/README.md

 - Hyperbolic Tangent Function

 ## Cost Function :
-- Cost function Calculate the output & Actual Value diffirence
+- Cost function Calculate the output & Actual Value diffirence.
 - C = 1/2(Actual Value - OutPut Value)^2
 - Need to be cost function to be very minimum or zero.